DemocracyOS/democracyos/README.md

 ![DemocracyOS](https://cldup.com/5UCVpUnOhO.png)

-## Requirements

-* Node.js v4

 ## Installation
-Please refer to the [Installation](https://github.com/DemocracyOS/app/wiki/Installation) wiki page for detailed instructions on how to install and setup your instance of DemocracyOS.
+Please refer to the [Installation](http://docs.democracyos.org/install.html) wiki page for detailed instructions on how to install and setup your instance of DemocracyOS.

 ## Current DemocracyOS deployments